by Peter Fear, The Scuba Doctor,

 If you are not a qualified Cave Diver or proficient in fining and penetration techniques you will be restricted to limited penetrations.
 This did not really concern anyone as the wrecks are so big and we only have 12 dives.
 We would be struggling to get an overall view of each wreck.

 Next, if you do not have proper dive/medical evacuation insurance you will not be allowed to dive.
-The DAN Preferred Plan or the PADI Dive Insurance Plan are the two acceptable insurance policies.
+The DAN Preferred Plan is the only acceptable insurance policies.
 Remember you are in one of the remotest locations on the planet and if you have an incident it could take up to 3 days to evacuate you.

 The days diving is run with military precision.
 Jim has a military background in UK and was a tank group commander in Desert Storm.
 Breakfast starts at 0700hrs, first dive briefing 0800hrs, lunch 1200hrs afternoon dive briefing 1400hrs.